timsavage/django-extras/README.rst

 Django Extras
 =============

+This project is no longer maintained.
+If you would like to take it over please contact me.

 Extensions for Django to solve common development situations not (or not yet) covered by the core Django framework.